My name is Stuart A. Roy and my home QTH is near Woking in the county of Surrey, UK, about 20 miles south-west of London.

 In May 2002, I bought an Icom IC-706Mk2G for mobile and portable use.
 It is semi-permanently installed in the boot (trunk) of the car, with the head remotely mounted near the automatic gear-shift.
 I carry separate 80m, 40m, 20m, 17m and 6m whips which mount on the hatchback lip.
 I've got the bits together to make a Texas Bugcatcher look-alike, with the intention of mounting my 8-foot Shakespeare fibreglass whip on it.
 It'll look impressive - whether it'll work OK remains to be seen.
 I'm not so sure that I'll be able to use it whilst moving either - I think it'll have too much wind loading at motorway speeds!

 I tended to do most of my operating whilst /M - finding it so much more enjoyable than listening to the broadcast radio in the car.
 I had a 22 mile journey to work which took anything up to an hour, so tuning around and operating - usually on 20m or 40m - passed the time for me.
-Since 2010, my latest car, a Toyota Prius, is not suitable for mounting aerials on, so I've given up mobile ops until I can find a workaround!
+Now I'm retired, I do very little driving, but can still put on a /MM station when I want to.

 I enjoy kite-flying and sailing.
 In true amateur style, I like anything where you get something for free - in this case, the wind!
 I have hoisted top-band quarter-wave vertical wires aloft from the kite and I used a 26-ft wire - held up by an eight-metre long fibreglass roach pole - when on the yacht.
 With both these setups, I use the SGC coupler as it makes tuning-up so easy!
 I've had good DX from the yacht when off the south coast of England - both Japan and Florida have been worked on 17m.
 By the way, there's no extensive (expensive?) 'earth system' on the yacht.
 Mine consists of an eight-foot bit of (earth!) wire soldered to a six-inch square off-cut of double-sided PCB, which I throw overboard and trail in the water behind the yacht!
 High-tech or what?
 Most importantly though, it obviously works!